 Evolutionary ecology of marine invertebrates

-I am a Ph.D. candidate in the Department of Ecology and Evolution at Stony Brook University, working in the lab of Jeffrey Levinton.
-My research interests center around evolutionary ecology of gastropods in the genus Crepidula.
+I obtained my Ph.D. in the Department of Ecology and Evolution at Stony Brook University, working in the lab of Jeffrey Levinton on the evolutionary ecology of gastropods in the genus Crepidula.